Marie Skłodowska-Curie actions - Individual Postdoctoral Fellowships

 Applicants who obtain School support

-For applicants successful in obtaining School support then the next stages will involve the submission of a full draft application by Wednesday, 7 August to work towards the Wednesday, 11 September 2024 funder deadline.
-This schedule will also involve active mentor input in the period July to August.
+For applicants successful in obtaining School support then the next stages will involve the submission of a full draft application by Wednesday, 6 August to work towards the Wednesday, 10 September 2025 funder deadline.
+This schedule will also involve active mentor input in the period July to August, so it essential that your mentor is available during this time.

 Further information